hbctraining/variant_analysis/lessons/12_IGV.md

 <img src="../img/Resize_button_IGV.png" width="400">
 </p>

-Now the tracks should fit into the window space a but better and look like:
+Now the tracks should fit into the window space a bit better and look like:

 <p align="center">
 <img src="../img/Resized_to_window_IGV.png" width="800">